sawdust-and-diamonds/scrollbar.kak/README.md

 `scrollbar_sel_col1`: Sets the colour for in-view selections.
 `scrollbar_sel_col2`: Sets the colour for out-of-view selections, i.e. the scrollbar's display of selections that are outside your current view.
 I find it helpful to set this to a more... alarming colour, so that you notice when you are editing text outside your current view.
-`scrollbar_sel_col_main`: Sets the colour for your main selection or cursor.
-I like to set this to a more subdued colour, as it will be constantly visible

 The above colour options all take a format identical to that usable in any face or line-specs value.
 Enter `:doc highlighters` while in kakoune for more information.
 Examples: